debayansen7/agsd/README.md

 # agsd
-About German Shephard Dog
-This is the development/testing repo for the AGSD website
+AGSD - This is the development/testing repo for the AGSD website